louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 IP Version: An 8-bit unsigned integer containing the version of IP used to advertise the Source IP and Group IP.
 Values different than 4 (for IPv4) and 6 (IPv6) are invalid and MUST be treated as a conneciton error of type FRAME_ENCODING_ERROR.

-Source IP: The IP address of the multicast source.
+Source IP: The IP address of the multicast source, used for Single-Source Multicast.

 Group IP: The IP address of the multicast group.
 The address MUST be a multicast address.